 Most traders, especially those still finding their footing, should be slowing down their trading, not speeding it up.

-It may sound crazy, but my trading methodology is built around only making trading decisions and executing trades at the end of the day.
+It may sound crazy, but all of our trading strategies over the years have been built around only making trading decisions at the end of the day.

-Throughout this article, I’m going to share with you why end of trading is superior and why I’ve built an entire trading process around it.
+Throughout this article, I’m going to share why end of trading is superior and why I’ve dedicated so much time building an entire trading process around it.

 Let’s start from the beginning.